Clara McGregor: Early life

-Clara was born in England to Ewan McGregor and his first wife Eve Mavrakis.
+Clara McGregor was born in England to Ewan McGregor and his first wife Eve Mavrakis.
 The eldest of McGregor's five children, she grew up in London until she was 12.
-She was in school plays.
-McGregor has three sisters, Esther, Jamyan, and Anouk.
-Esther is also an actress, and worked on her first job in modeling in Los Angeles with Clara.
-The family travelled the world in parallel with Ewan McGregor's acting career.
+She has three sisters, Esther, Jamyan, and Anouk.
+Her family moved around the world due to her father's acting career.

-Clara McGregor studied photography at the New York University Tisch School of the Arts before changing her major.
+McGregor studied photography at the New York University Tisch School of the Arts before changing her major.
 She graduated in 2017 with a degree in film.

 Career

 In 2017, McGregor signed with Wilhelmina Models.
-She has modelled for Playboy, Ferragamo and Bluebella.
+She has modelled for Playboy, Ferragamo, and Bluebella.
 She and Dutch actress Vera Bulder launched Deux Dames Entertainment, a production company that develops female-driven stories.
 In March 2021, it was announced that Deux Dames Entertainment and indie production company Black Magic would be producing a limited series adaptation of Goddess, a novel by Kelly Gardiner about 17th-century opera singer Julie d'Aubigny.

 McGregor has made appearances in American Horror Story: NYC and the 2021 film Reefa, and has appeared alongside her father in films such as Christopher Robin, The Birthday Cake and Bleeding Love.
 In April 2024, it was announced that McGregor would appear in The Philosophy of Dress, a satire film directed by Cyrus Duff.
-That May, she was cast in the lead role in Noon, a film directed by Xavier Palud.
+In May 2024, she was cast in the lead role in Noon, a film directed by Xavier Palud.
 Palud previously directed the horror films Them and The Eye.

 Personal life

 McGregor lives in Los Angeles with her family.
 She speaks French.
-Since 2017 she has been in a relationship with Jimmy Giannopoulos, who directed The Birthday Cake.
+Since 2017, she has been in a relationship with Jimmy Giannopoulos, who directed The Birthday Cake.

-In 2019, McGregor described herself as bisexual.
-In the same year, she revealed that she had been dealing with personal traumas, including an addiction to Xanax, domestic abuse, depression and rape.
-In June 2021, McGregor was admitted to an emergency room after being bitten on the face by a dog prior to the premiere of The Birthday Cake.
+In 2019, McGregor revealed that she had been undergoing personal traumas, including addiction and depression.
+In June 2021, she was treated in an emergency room after being bitten on the face by a dog.